'No Kings' protests against Trump bring a street party vibe to cities nationwide

 Nationwide demonstrations

-People packed into New York City's Times Square, Boston Common and Chicago's Grant Park; outside state capitols in Tennessee and Indiana and a courthouse in Billings, Montana; and at hundreds of smaller public spaces.
-More than 2,600 rallies were planned on the day, organizers said.
+People packed into New York City's Times Square, Boston Common and Chicago's Grant Park; outside state capitols in several Republican-led states and a courthouse in Billings, Montana; and at hundreds of smaller public spaces.

-Many protesters were angered by attacks on their motives.
-In Washington, Brian Reymann said being called a terrorist all week by Republicans was “pathetic.”

-“This is America.
-I disagree with their politics, but I don’t believe that they don’t love this country,” Reymann said, carrying a large U.S. flag.
-“I believe they are misguided.
-I think they are power-hungry.”
+In Washington, Iraq War Marine veteran Shawn Howard said he had never participated in a protest before but was motivated to show up because of what he sees as the Trump administration's “disregard for the law.”
+He said immigration detentions without due process and deployments of troops in U.S. cities are “un-American” and alarming signs of eroding democracy.

+“I fought for freedom and against this kind of extremism abroad,” said Howard, who added that he also worked at the CIA for 20 years on counter-extremism operations.
+“And now I see a moment in America where we have extremists everywhere who are, in my opinion, pushing us to some kind of civil conflict.”

+“I was actually OK with everything until I found that the military invasion in Los Angeles and Chicago and Portland — Portland bothered me the most, because I'm from Portland, and I don't want the military in my cities.
+That's scary,” Wingard said.

+Salt Lake City demonstrators gathered outside the Utah State Capitol to share messages of hope and healing after a protester was fatally shot during the city’s first “No Kings” march in June.

-More than 1,500 people gathered in Birmingham, Alabama, evoking and openly citing the city’s history of protests and the critical role it played in the Civil Rights Movement two generations ago.
+And more than 1,500 people gathered in Birmingham, Alabama, evoking and the city’s history of protests and the critical role it played in the Civil Rights Movement two generations ago.

 “It just feels like we’re living in an America that I don’t recognize,” said Jessica Yother, a mother of four.
 She and other protesters said they felt camaraderie by gathering in a state where Trump won nearly 65% of the vote last November.